moxystudio/node-cross-spawn/README.md

 `$ npm install cross-spawn`

-If you're not using the `spawnSync`, you can use [cross-spawn-async](http://github.com/IndigoUnited/node-cross-spawn-async) which doesn't require a build toolchain, see [#18](https://github.com/IndigoUnited/node-cross-spawn/pull/18)
+If you are using `spawnSync` on node 0.10 or older, you will also need to install `spawn-sync`:

+`$ npm install spawn-sync`

 ## Why